 The burgers were great.
 I liked them a whole lot more than most sliders I’ve had.
 I ordered them with Cheese and they had Ketchup, Mustard, Diced Onions and a Pickle.
 They are available to purchase individually or in a 6 pack (take a wild guess what I went for).
 Just an F.Y.I. , I watched them bring fresh batches of patties to cook from the back and they don’t seem to be frozen.

 The funny thing is they serve their own brand of cola called Castle Cola.
 I, also being a Cola Connoisseur can tell you that it reminds me of Supermarket brand cola.
 Arnold’s Royal Castle also serves Birch Beer for you Root Beer fanatics.
 Something else you may want to keep in mind, because the cooking space is so small that it’s very easy for them to get overwhelmed with orders.
 You may want to stay away from coming here during peak hours like noon.

-Burger Beast review: Brimberry’s Royal Castle
+Burger Beast visits Brimberry’s Royal Castle

 Carlos Miller’s article: The Royal Castle Hamburger Chain Meetup

-Arnold’s Royal Castle
+Arnold’s Royal Castle is Now Closed

 12498 NW 7th Avenue Miami, Fl 33168